zoonomen-APP/Lichen_analysis/Herbarium_Specimen_Geographic_Boundary_Violations.md

 ## Herbarium Collections Analyzed

-*Click on herbarium codes to view flagged records grouped by state and sorted by distance from border*
+*Click on herbarium codes to view flagged record files grouped by state; records sorted by distance from county border*

 ### A-C
 - [ALA](./data/ALA/) - University of Alaska Museum of the North Herbarium